 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting or reporting requirements.

-A copy of our Data Retention and Archiving Policy is available on request, using the contact details at the end of this privacy notice.
+A copy of our Data Retention Schedule is available on request, using the contact details at the end of this privacy notice.

 Changes to this notice

 This privacy notice will be reviewed annually and updated as and when required.
-The most up to date privacy notice will always be available on our website and if we make any significant changes to this notice we will clearly identify them in any updates we communicate.
+The most up to date privacy notice will always be available on our website and if we make any significant changes in this notice, we will clearly identify any changes we have made in any updates we communicate.